Consumer Information

 Constitution Day

 Constitution Day (or Citizenship Day) is an American federal observance that recognizes the adoption of the United States Constitution and those who have become U.S. citizens.
-It is normally observed on September 17, the day in 1787 that delegates to the Constitutional Convention signed the document in Philadelphia.
+It is typically observed on September 17, the day in 1787 that delegates to the Constitutional Convention signed the document in Philadelphia.
 The Student Government Association along with the Behavioral Science and History Department at Louisiana Delta Community College hosts a Constitution Day program each year.
 Prior to each Constitution Day program, the guest speaker, date, time and location of the event is made available on LDCC’s Announcement Board and sent to all student email.
 Everyone is invited to attend.

 Copyright Infringement